Slusheeking/INAVVI_0.0.1/autonomous_trading_system/docs/01_autonomous_trading_system_architecture.md

 - Grafana
 - TensorFlow or PyTorch
 - XGBoost
+- Transformers (for FinBERT)
+- NLTK and spaCy for NLP
 - Pandas, NumPy, Scikit-learn
 - GitHub Actions or similar CI/CD tool
 - Alpaca SDK